 The website of IMI will be redeveloped from scratch.
-This is driven mainly by the evolution from IMI to IMI2 and advancements in technology.
+This is driven by two sources: The evolution from IMI to IMI2 and advancements in technology.
 The use of contemporary technology is expected to improve the interaction with the site.
 Moreover, it will likely reduce the need for custom-made software components and increase security.